itamarst/eliot/docs/source/actions.rst

 You can do so with ``Action.context()``.
 You can explicitly finish an action by calling ``eliot.Action.finish``.
 If called with an exception it indicates the action finished unsuccessfully.
-If called with no arguments that the action finished successfully.
+If called with no arguments it indicates that the action finished successfully.
 Keep in mind that code within the context block that is run after the action is finished will still be in that action's context.

 .. code-block:: python